 Japan Surgeonfish

-This marine aquarium fish is known as Japan Surgeonfish, White-nose Surgeonfish, Powder Brown Tang and the correct latin name is Acanthurus japonicus.
-The family that this marine fish species belongs to is called the Tang family. (e) It's origin is Indo-West Pacific. (e)
+This fish is known as Japan Surgeonfish, White-nose Surgeonfish, Powder Brown Tang and the correct latin name is Acanthurus japonicus.
+The family that this marine fish species belongs to is called the Tang family. (e) Origin of this fish is Indo-West Pacific. (e)

 Character and suggestions regarding care